JamesMGreene/jquery.outerHtml/README.md

 _(Coming soon)_

 ## Release History
+ - 1.0.9: Published to the jQuery Plugins Registry on 2013-02-08.
+     - Added more keywords (tags) for the registry.
  - 1.0.8: Published to the jQuery Plugins Registry on 2013-02-07.
      - Updated the local libs for jQuery and QUnit.
 Added testing for "jquery-git.js" (the latest jQuery master branch code).
  - 1.0.7: Published to the jQuery Plugins Registry on 2013-02-07.